Nearly all-male composition of panel of five deciding doctor's misconduct case criticised

 The wife was later removed from the room.

-Breast Cancer Foundation research and communications manager Adele Gautier said she imagined it would be hard the women to give evidence to a panel that was primarily male.
+Breast Cancer Foundation research and communications manager Adele Gautier said she imagined it would be hard for the women to give evidence to a panel that was primarily male.

-"In a field where there are many, many women practicing as GPs, it does seem surprising that it was such a male-dominated panel," Gautier said.
+"In a field where there are many, many women practising as GPs, it does seem surprising that it was such a male-dominated panel," Gautier said.

 The man in question, a GP from the lower North Island, was found guilty of telling a patient she had good looking breasts and telling a teenager to consider masturbation.

-He was also raised the topic of breast health in situations that were not clinically justified and did not offer a chaperone when conducting breast exams.
+He also raised the topic of breast health in situations that were not clinically justified and did not offer a chaperone when conducting breast exams.

-Health Practitioners Disciplinary Tribunal chief executive Gay Fraser did not say whether she thought it was necessary to have a minimum number of women on a panel or whether the Tribunal would consider implementing one.
+Health Practitioners Disciplinary Tribunal chief executive Gay Fraser did not say whether she thought it was necessary to have a minimum number of women on a panel or whether the tribunal would consider implementing one.

-"The appointment process to a HPDT panel to hear a charge is based firstly on ensuring as far as possible that there is at least one if not more Tribunal panel members of the same scope of practice as the person appearing before the Tribunal."
+"The appointment process to a HPDT panel to hear a charge is based firstly on ensuring as far as possible that there is at least one if not more tribunal panel members of the same scope of practice as the person appearing before the tribunal."

 Fraser said once a tribunal had been selected, the names of panel members and their CVs were sent to both parties who had the option to raise concerns which would be considered by the chair.